isomerpages/ura-mbsc/_programmes/Ice Magic: Winter Wonderland.md

 variant: markdown
 description: ""
 ---
-Ice Magic: Winter Wonderland, Asia’s largest touring pop-up winter playground, returns to Marina Bay, Bayfront Event Space from 8 December 2023 to 21 January 2024.
-In this Big Top tent, this magical wonderland will transport visitors from the heat of our tropical island to a snowy world for a special indoor ice and snow experience, including snow slopes, ice slides, ice sculptures, and winter sports, coupled with dessert and drink bars.
+***Ice Magic: Winter Wonderland***, Asia’s largest touring pop-up winter playground, will be returning to Bayfront Event Space from 9 December 2023 to 21 January 2024.
+The attraction returns bigger and better, with a taller and longer snow slope and dual-lane ice slide for thrill-seekers as well as family-friendly rides such as a merry-go-round on a snowy landscape.
+Visitors can also admire majestic ice sculptures or head over to the Ice Magic arcade for more games and entertainment or to savour winter flavours at food and beverage stalls.
+Early bird tickets are available [here](https://www.sistic.com.sg/events/icemagicsg2023).

-Look forward to an exhilarating time of games and entertainment in this winter wonderland!